top of page

 While RSI is more theoretical and research-oriented, if you love building things and applying knowledge (you guessed it, much like a Beaver!) then the Beaver Works Summer Institute (BWSI) is for you.

-This program is committed to providing the depth and experience of these project-based courses.
+This program is committed to providing the depth and experience of these project-based courses that you can find in various MIT summer camps.

 Take, for example, “Serious Games and Artificial Intelligence” - you will work on tactical routing for self-driving ambulances.
 This will require you to build an analysis framework in Python to study the technical, moral, and strategic opportunities that new technologies present to that application.
-There will also be an emphasis on learning the practical tools and skills for working on a professional software development team.
+There will also be an emphasis on learning the practical tools and skills for working on a professional software development team, similar to experiences offered at MIT summer camps.

 Then there’s “Embedded Security and Hardware Hacking” which will introduce you to several security topics with a focus on threats that are especially concerning for embedded systems.
 These topics include embedded software security, cryptographic protocol attacks, JTAG and UART probing, side-channel analysis and fault-injection, and hardware Trojans.